 2. A person’s heart must be expectant and receptive to hear the Spirit of God.
 Spend a brief time alone with the Lord before coming to church (Ps.
 5:3; 27:3-4).
-Reflect on and remember God’s faithfulness to make His bless His people when they gather to hear His word.
+Reflect on and remember God’s faithfulness to bless His people when they gather to hear His word.

 3. You cannot receive the full impact of the worship experience if you are late which we recognize cannot be helped on occasion.
 However, if you are consistently missing a particular portion of the service you are communicating that certain elements of worship are unimportant.
 Wrap up conversations and plan to be in a seat at least 2-3 minutes before the worship service begins so as to avoid shifting the focus to you as you come in searching for a seat.